cartologic/cartoview/docs/introduction/index.rst

 .. image:: ../img/cartoview-logo.png

 **Cartoview is a web platform** which enables the rapid deployment of easy-to-manage and easy-to-use Web Mapping Applications.
+A simple windows installer will provide both Geonode and Cartoview for your windows server.
+Download the installer from `Cartologic's Site <http://www.cartologic.com/cartoview/download>`_

 Cartoview and GeoNode
 =====================